 David replied, “I fasted and wept while the child was alive, for I said, ‘Perhaps the Lord will be gracious to me and let the child live.’
 But why should I fast when he is dead?
 Can I bring him back again?
 I will go to him one day, but he cannot return to me.” – 2 Samuel 12:22-23

 My mind cannot always wrap around our Almighty God; my human limitations cannot always understand a God who has no limitations.
 GOD’S WAY IS ALWAYS PERFECT.
 Even when I do not get the desire of my heart, God loves me and blesses me according to His plan – just as He did David.

 Although God took the life of the baby conceived in David’s adulterous relationship with Bathsheba, God chose to bless their marriage and gave them many more children.
-Out of all of David’s wives and all of David’s children, God chose the next son born to David and Bathsheba to be David’s successor as King.
-They named this son Solomon, but God gave him the name Jedidiah, which means “beloved of the Lord”.
-With this name, God expressed his special love for Solomon and revealed His plan to use this baby in a special way.
+Out of all of David’s children, God chose the next son born to David and Bathsheba to be David’s successor as King.
+They named this son Solomon, but God gave him the name Jedidiah, which means “beloved of the Lord”, expressing God’s special love for Solomon and revealing God’s plan to use this baby in a special way.
 Solomon would build God’s Temple – God would be his Father and Solomon would be God’s son (1 Chron.
 28:6).

 David had some powerful words of advice for his son and for all of us who are called to do a work for the Lord:

 “…Solomon, my son, learn to know the God of your ancestors INTIMATELY.
 Worship and serve him with your WHOLE heart and a WILLING mind.
 For the Lord sees every heart and knows every plan and thought.
 If you seek him, you will find him.
 But if you forsake him, he will reject you forever.
 So take this seriously.
 THE LORD HAS CHOSEN YOU to build a Temple as his sanctuary.
 Be strong, and do the work.”…